cimela/e-restaurant/README.md

 ```
 mvn eclipse:eclipse
 ```
-4. If you want to execute the application, move to **appserver** project and run this command
+4. If you want to execute the application, move to **main-app** project and run this command
 ```
 mvn spring-boot:run
 ```